-Searching the pile takes 1d4 hours, and turns up

-nothing of interest.
+Searching the pile takes 1d4 hours, and turns up nothing of interest.
 Everything has been picked clean.
 The factory itself is likewise empty.

-Ghouls (2): hp 8 and 7. (see I3)
+Low-Level Ghouls (2): HP 8 and 7 (see Darwin's World 2nd Edition).

-I6.
-Factory B (EL 12).
+IG.
+FACTORY B (EL 12)

 This ancient factory appears, from a distance, to be utterly buried under tons of cavern rock, as its entire southerly side vanishes under the wall of the cavern.
 Closer inspection shows, however, that the building has survived nonetheless, as its interior stretches back underground, into the very rock itself.
 Most of the windows are totally blown out, and the roof collapsed in some parts, though otherwise the building is intact.